 Over the two seasons, I developed some fantastic relationships with important members of the community.
 To be able to have a great relationship with the head coach, who also happens to be the athletic director at a terrific school, is a wonderful asset.

 He’s already told me he’d write me a glowing letter of recommendation to become a coach at one of the schools in Honolulu if we go.
 This alone, makes the grind worth it.

 Winning the conference title was definitely one of the proudest moments in his career as the head coach and AD.
 As the assistant coach, I felt quite proud too.

-I further developed good relationships with around eight great parents who regularly came out to the matches to cheer their sons on.
+I further developed good relationships with around eight great parents.
+They regularly came out to the matches to cheer their sons on.
+It was great.
 Surely if I ever need help with anything they have expertise in, they’d happily agree.
 After all, I helped their sons achieve something special.

 No Such Thing As A Dream Job